 Now that you know what journey you’re embarking on, your MEA will help guide the way.
 Your MEA is your:

-One way to know if you’ve found your MEA is to try what I call the “duh test”.
+One way to know if you’ve found your MEA is to try what I call the “duh test."
 Stand in front of a mirror and ask yourself if you can do your MEA.
-Did you say, “well of course I can,duh?”
+Did you say, “Well of course I can, duh?”
 You should feel that the behavior is laughably easy.
 If so, you’ve found your MEA.
-But if you cringed, hesitated, or doubted, then scale it back, your behavior is too hard.
+But if you cringed, hesitated, or doubted, then scale it back—your behavior is too hard.

 MEAs help you form tiny habits by ensuring you start your journey with the simplest possible behavior.
 Like the trunk of a tree as it grows, habits are formed through layers.
-Doing a tiny behavior until it becomes a habit allows you to add the next, more complicated,and more challenging, behavior.
+Doing a tiny behavior until it becomes a habit allows you to add the next, more complicated, and more challenging, behavior.
 Over time, these progressive habits build into life-defining change.

 Step 3: Track it

 Keeping a record of your MEAs is critically important for two reasons.
-First, it reminds you of the new habits you are forming, providing a checklist of things you’reworking on.
+First, it reminds you of the new habits you are forming, providing a checklist of things you're working on.
 Second, it gives a critical jolt of positive reinforcement your brain needs to continue the behavior.
 By simply checking a box that you did your MEA, you are wiring powerful circuitry in your head to reinforce the new behavior.

-Tracking is easy, and there are new technologies which make it even simpler.
+Tracking is easy, and there are new technologies that make it even simpler.
 My favorite is a website called 42goals (though I’m not a big fan of the name per my “no goals” rule, it does the job).
 The site provides a simple interface to list out your MEAs and keep track of those you complete.
-Of course, you could accomplish the same thing with a spreadsheet, a wall calendar or just a piece of paper, but I like the portability of an online solution.
+Of course, you could accomplish the same thing with a spreadsheet, a wall calendar, or just a piece of paper, but I like the portability of an online solution.
 Personally, I place a shortcut to 42goals on my phone’s home screen to remind me of the MEAs I’m tracking and provide easy access throughout the day.

-As you keep track of your MEAs, these tiny behaviors will turn into habits and with time, you’ll become more skilled at completing them.
+As you keep track of your MEAs, these tiny behaviors will turn into habits, and with time, you’ll become more skilled at completing them.
 You’ll want to challenge yourself with new habits that build upon old ones.
 The habits will grow along with your ability to do more.

 But what happens if you don’t?
 You will inevitably not do your MEA on some days.
 Don’t worry, it happens.
 Failure is built into my system.
 If you find yourself not doing your MEA for a day, even two or three, don’t sweat it.
 Just get yourself back on track the next day with the intent of doing your MEA regularly.
-If, however, you find that you’re regularly missing your MEA and can’t seem to ever get it done,then you need to reassess if your MEA was really minimal enough.
+If, however, you find that you’re regularly missing your MEA and can’t seem to ever get it done, then you need to reassess if your MEA was really minimal enough.

 Make the action simple and easier.
 If your intent was to journal each night before bed, and you find yourself not doing it, make the action simpler to accomplish.
 Can you write just one sentence?
 How about just opening your notebook?
 Still not doing it regularly?
 How about simply laying out your pen and notebook every night before bed?
 Really simplify the action until it’s something you can do regularly and for the rest of your life.
-Falling off the wagon is ok, just find the a MEA and use it as your safety when the behavior you’re striving for proves too difficult.
+Falling off the wagon is ok, just find an MEA and use it as your safety when the behavior you’re striving for proves too difficult.

-As you start 2012, remember that to get the things you want in life, you need to trick yourself into WANTING to do the things you know you NEED to do.
+As you start 2012, remember that to get the things you want in life, you need to trick yourself into wanting to do the things you know you need to do.
 The method I described above is a proven method for accomplishing any self-directed behavior.
-With these three steps – having no goals,finding your MEA, and tracking – you’ll be doing more than striving for a fleeting resolution; you’ll change your life for good.
+With these three steps—having no goals, finding your MEA, and tracking—you’ll be doing more than striving for a fleeting resolution; you’ll change your life for good.